It was only a matter of time.

 In the wake of allegations against a litany of powerful men, Michael Jackson – the most famously accused of them all – was due to be re-appraised.
 The #MeToo era exposed pop culture’s insidious nature, and re-contextualized previous allegations.
 It gave abuse survivors a long-overdue platform.
 The Lifetime documentary Surviving R. Kelly was the catalyst for the R&B singer’s decades-long allegations of sex crimes against young black girls to reap significant consequences, from losing his record label to fresh criminal charges.

-Within days of that documentary, another one with even more explosive ramifications was announced at the Sundance Film Festival: Leaving Neverland.
-Since that day, I’ve struggled a lot with what that documentary could, should and would mean.
-After years of ignoring Jackson’s alleged crimes, would we all finally have to reckon with them?
-Were we about to “cancel” him, in the way we’ve done the others?
-Considered his indelible mark on popular culture, would that even be possible?
-If the allegations presented this time around are credible, what does it mean to be a fan of this man, as troubled at the very least, but such an entertainment luminary?
-What does it all mean for the legacy of Michael Jackson?
+Within days of that documentary, Leaving Neverland premiered at the Sundance Film Festival.
+Since that day, I’ve struggled a lot with what the documentary could, should and would mean.
+After years of ignoring Jackson’s alleged crimes, would we all finally reckon with them?
+Considered his deep roots in global culture, where do we begin?
+If the allegations were credible, what does it mean to be a fan of this troubled, heinous man?
+What does it mean for Michael Jackson’s legacy?

 That was until Leaving Neverland.

 Living Neverland does not contain new information.
 The documentary recounts Jackson’s alleged sexual abuse of Wade Robson and James Safechuck when they were seven and ten, respectively.
 Both men filed lawsuits against the Jackson estate after he died in 2009.
 The lawsuits were dismissed, by the law and the general public.